Martchus/syncthingtray/README.md

 ## Build instructions
-The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [qtutilities](https://github.com/Martchus/qtutilities) and is built the same way as these libaries.
+The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [qtutilities](https://github.com/Martchus/qtutilities) and is built the same way as these libraries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
 For building this straight, see the section below.
 There's also documentation about [various build variables](https://github.com/Martchus/cpp-utilities/blob/master/doc/buildvariables.md) which can be passed to CMake to influence the build.

 ### Further dependencies
-The following Qt modules are requried (version 5.6 or newer): core network dbus gui widgets svg webenginewidgets/webkitwidgets
+The following Qt modules are required (version 5.6 or newer): core network dbus gui widgets svg webenginewidgets/webkitwidgets

 It is recommended to use at least Qt 5.14 to avoid limitations in previous versions (see *Known bugs* section).

 The built-in web view and therefore the modules webenginewidgets/webkitwidgets are optional (see section *Select Qt module for WebView*).

-To build the plugin for Dolphin integration KIO is also requried.
+To build the plugin for Dolphin integration KIO is also required.
 Additionally, the Dolphin plugin requires Qt 5.8 or newer.
 To skip building the plugin, add `-DNO_FILE_ITEM_ACTION_PLUGIN:BOOL=ON` to the CMake arguments.

 To build the Plasmoid for the Plasma 5 desktop, the Qt module QML and the KF5 module